-Thermostats, BBGKY hierarchy and Fourier law@ by Errico Presutti, Guido Gentile[@], Alessandro Giuliani[@], GG [@] Equilibrium Statistical Mechanics starts with analysis of "thermodynamic limit": its importance in Nonequilibrium is also clear.
-First Noneq. problem is to understand that time evolution of individual particles in insensitive to the motion of all but a few other particles near it (of course "near" means within a distance that grows with time).
+Thermostats, BBGKY hierarchy and Fourier law@ by Errico Presutti, Guido Gentile[@], Alessandro Giuliani[@], GG [@] The evolution of Equilibrium Statistical Mechanics started with the analysis of the thermodynamic limit and its importance in Nonequilibrium has also been very often mentioned First Noneq. problem is to understand that time evolution of individual particles in insensitive to the motion of all but a few other particles near it (of course "near" means within a distance that grows with time).
 Difficulties:

-(1) nonequilibrium \rightarrow nonconservative forces act \rightarrow systems "heat up" \rightarrow need to remove heat to achieve stationarity \rightarrow how?
-(2) conceptual difficulty: "how to do that"?
-Microscopic mechanics is not only "conservative" but also "reversible".
-Thermostat models (review by Bonetto, Lebowitz, Rey-Bellet 2000) (0) (Lebowitz 1959, Feynman-Vernon 1963): finite system in contact with infinite ones which are "at equilibrium at ∞ ".
-Newtonian !
+(1) nonequilibrium \rightarrow nonconservative forces act \rightarrow systems "heat up" \rightarrow need to remove heat to achieve stationarity \rightarrow (2) conceptual difficulty: "how to do that"?.
+Microscopic mechanics is not only "conservative" but also reversible. ''' Granada_13-17 September 2010 1 ''' Thermostat models (review by Bonetto, Lebowitz, Rey-Bellet 2000) (0) (Lebowitz 1959, Feynman-Vernon 1963): finite system in contact with infinite ones which are "at equilibrium at ∞ ".
+It does not require to modify the basic conservative and reversible nature of laws of motion.
 (1) (Nosé, Hoover, Evans, Morriss 1982~1984): finite systems in contact with finite systems subject to forces that constrain their temperature, or energy (or other quantities) constant.
-(0): ok (by wide consensus) (1): criticized as non-physically meaningful because of the introduction of artificial forces.
+(0): ok (1): criticized as non-physically meaningful because of the introduction of artificial forces.
 But Authors steadfastly argued that yes forces are artificial but most results are not because thermostatting mechanism is irrelevant.
 Of course for many the real interest of (1) is that it can be simulated computationally and it led to new developments and ideas.
-Once defined the models the next question to address is Lebowitz (1959) "it is known experimentally, and we hope that it is possible also to prove mathematically for our model, that all important features of the stationary state of a system conducting heat are independent of the details of the interaction with its surroundings"

-Hence the question is to see whether the models do lead at least to the elementary transport properties in stationary states.
-Equivalence (first problem) Evans-Searles (following an earlier work by Evans-Sarman) have attempted a general equivalence proof of models like 0&1.
+Once defined the models the next question to address is Lebowitz (1959) "it is known experimentally, and we hope that it is possible also to prove mathematically for our model, that all important features of the stationary state of a system conducting heat are independent of the details of the interaction with its surroundings" Hence the question is to see whether the models do lead at least to the elementary transport properties in stationary states.
+Equivalence Evans-Searles (following an earlier work by Evans-Sarman) have attempted a general equivalence proof of models like 0&1.
 Ruelle discusses a special case.
 Review by Bright-Evans-Searles.
+Concrete examples Examples (few out of many varieties: model cases a=0,1)